chevere/docs/hooks.md

 > 👍 Chevere checks that the argument passed by reference doesn't alter its type after running any hook instruction.

-Type `array` or better, type `object` can be used to provide more _context_ like services, arguments or data that you want to expose and allow to be used by hookable logic.
+Type `array` or better, type `object` can be used to provide more _context_ like services, arguments or data that you want to expose and allow to be used by hook logic.

 ## Defining Hooks